Making Tax Digital: 8 common myths busted

 Myth 5.
 HMRC will provide me with free software

 HMRC does not provide software for Making Tax Digital.
-MTD-compatible software is only available from dedicated third-party providers such as FreeAgent.
+MTD-compliant software is only available from dedicated third-party providers such as FreeAgent.

 Myth 6.
 Making Tax Digital means I’ll need to keep extra records

 HMRC has confirmed that businesses following MTD for VAT rules do not need to keep any more records than they did previously, nor provide any more information to HMRC.